 Planning ahead is key because if you follow New Years Traditions and Superstitions, there are lots of things you shouldn’t do on New Years day like using a knife, throwing out the garbage or do a lot of cleaning, so in our family we get as much ready as possible before midnight on New Year Eve.
+Make sure you are prepared ahead of time.

 Here is our New Years Lucky Foods Shopping List: